Daniel W. Nebert

 Daniel Walter Nebert is an American physician-scientist.
 He is a professor emeritus at the University of Cincinnati College of Medicine.
-His research has revolved around the central theme of gene–environment interaction.
+His research has revolved around the central theme of gene–environment interactions.

 Education

 Nebert completed a BA degree at Wesleyan University in 1960.
-He went on to the five-year program at the University of Oregon Medical School; he completed a MS in biophysics and a MD in 1964.
-Nebert had a pediatric internship and residency at the University of California, Los Angeles Health Sciences Center from 1964–1966.
+He went on to the five-year program at the University of Oregon Medical School; he completed a MS in biophysics and an MD in 1964.
+Nebert had a pediatric internship and residency at the University of California, Los Angeles Health Sciences Center from 1964 to 1966.
 He was a postdoctoral fellow at the National Cancer Institute from 1966 to 1968.

 Career

 Nebert moved to the NICHD in 1968.
 He remained there until 1989, and served as section head and the chief of the Laboratory of Developmental Pharmacology.

 Nebert then moved to the University of Cincinnati Medical Center in December 1989, where he was hired as a professor of environmental health.
 He also had an adjunct professor title in the Human Genetics Division, Department of Pediatrics and Molecular & Developmental Biology at Cincinnati Children's Hospital Medical Center beginning in 1991.
 He remained at the University of Cincinnati until retiring as a professor emeritus in 2013.

-Nebert has published more than 650 papers in several scientific fields.
-In October 2020, Nebert’s Google Scholar h-index was 125 with more than 67,000 citations.
+Nebert has published more than 670 papers in several scientific fields.
+In January 2025, Nebert's Google Scholar h-index was 140 with more than 82,500 citations.